-Informed by her involvement in the global conversation around how Megacities in the Global North (defined as fast-growing cities with a population of 10 million-plus) must become Smart Cities for their citizens to be a part of the 4IR, Emma recognised that it was critical that all parties recognise a different narrative for the Global South.
+Informed by her involvement in the global conversation around how Megacities in the Global North (defined as fast-growing cities with a population of 10 million-plus) must become Smart Cities for their citizens to be a part of the 4IR, Emma recognised that it was critical that a different narrative be adopted for the Global South.

 She argued that Megacities in the more sparsely populated Global South should not be defined by northern parameters (cities with more than 10 million citizens), but rather should somehow be measured in a way that reflects the fastest growing communities, the townships.

 “It stands to reason that if we redefine our townships as ‘Megacities in the Global South’

 we need to enable them as Smart Townships,” says Emma.

 live in townships and the fact is that if we do not enable and scale Smart Townships